 Payday is cool, but it’s disheartening to look at your bank account only to see you’re in the same place you were two weeks ago.
 Living from one paycheck to the next makes peace of mind an elusive goal.
 Some 78 percent of American full-time workers live this way, spending all of each paycheck, according to a 2017 survey by CareerBuilder.
-While many of these consumers have assets such as their own homes or retirement accounts, they have little or no extra cash on hand.
+While many of us have assets such as our own homes or retirement accounts, we have little or no extra cash on hand.
 It’s time we focused on how to stop living paycheck to paycheck once and for all.

 From a financial perspective, living this way can be disastrous, “and it’s not stable from an emotional standpoint, either,” says Kathryn Garrison, senior financial adviser at Moss Adams Wealth Advisors.
 “Debt has a way of snowballing and your stress snowballs right along with it.”

 It’s time to break the cycle — now.
 Here are six ways to do just that.

 Pretend You Earn Less Than You Do

 While it may be easier said than done, simply committing to live on less than you earn is the first step toward breaking the hand-to-mouth cycle.
 If you just spend less than you earn after taxes, you will have “a budget surplus,” Garrison says.

 Once you start having money left in the bank at the end of every pay cycle, you’ll begin to feel a little freer.
 You can begin stashing away some savings so you’re prepared to handle the inevitable rainy day.

 “Living slightly below your means and having an emergency fund set aside prevent that cycle from starting and will give you a surprising amount of peace of mind,” Garrison says.
 (Start small but aim to eventually set aside at least 10 percent of your paycheck.
 Setting up automatic transfers to your savings from each is often the easiest way to stick with it.)